 Inverness - North West Highlands

-Corrieshalloch Gorge National Nature Reserve - Crossing the Moray Firth by the Kessock bridge, the tour heads north and west to explore the wild and mountainous North West Highlands.
-This rugged landscape is among Europe’s most dramatic, with some of the oldest mountains on earth.
+Corrieshalloch Gorge National Nature Reserve - Crossing the Moray Firth via the Kessock bridge, the tour heads north and west to the wild and mountainous North West Highlands.
+This rugged landscape is among the most ancient in Europe, with mountains that have aged magnificently.

-The first stop is at Corrieshalloch Gorge, where a beautiful walk through native Caledonian Forest leads to Scotland’s deepest gorge.
-For those with a head for heights, Sir John Fowler’s suspension footbridge offers stunning views (not for the faint-hearted).
-The journey follows part of the legendary North Coast 500 Route to Assynt, past the towering peaks of Suilven, Canisp, and Stac Polaidh, to the ancient ruin of Ardvreck Castle, a former stronghold of the Clan MacKenzie.
+The first stop is Corrieshalloch Gorge, offering a beautiful walk through native Caledonian Forest around Scotland’s deepest gorge.
+For those with a head for heights, Sir John Fowler’s suspension footbridge provides a stunning view (not for the faint-hearted).
+The journey follows part of the legendary North Coast 500 Route, heading to Assynt, past the towering peaks of Suilven, Canisp, and Stac Polaidh, to the ancient ruin of Ardvreck Castle – once a stronghold of Clan MacKenzie, reminding of more turbulent times in the Highlands.

-Knockan Crag National Nature Reserve - After this slice of Scottish history, the tour heads to Knockan Crag, where visitors can learn about the area’s incredible geology.
-Energetic adventurers can take a high-level hike through hundreds of millions of years of history, though the path is steep and narrow in places.
-For those not hiking, there is plenty to explore at Knockan Crag, including information about the landscape and the geologists who have studied it for two centuries.
+Knockan Crag National Nature Reserve - After this fascinating slice of Scottish history, the tour heads to Knockan Crag.
+Here, visitors can learn about the area’s incredible geology and, if feeling energetic, take a high-level hike through hundreds of millions of years of history – the path is steep and narrow, suitable only for serious adventurers with sturdy footwear.
+For those not keen on hiking, Knockan Crag offers plenty of information about the beautiful landscape and the geologists who have studied it for the last two centuries.

-Rogie Falls - After lunch, the next stop is at Rogie Falls, where frothing water cascades down the falls, and gentle trails wind through the forest.
-The Forestry Commission is gradually restoring the area to native Caledonian Forest, creating an ideal environment for native flora and fauna.
-In late summer and autumn, there is a chance to see Atlantic Salmon leaping the falls – a spectacular sight for photographers.
+Rogie Falls - After lunch, the next stop is Rogie Falls, featuring frothing water cascading down the falls and gentle trails through the forest.
+Once a commercially planted forest, the Forestry Commission is gradually removing non-native species, restoring the area to native Caledonian Forest.
+This creates an ideal environment for native flora and fauna, with many rare species of wildflower, fungi, lichens, and mosses visible at different times of the year.
+In late summer and autumn, there is a chance to see Atlantic Salmon leaping the falls – capturing this spectacle in a photograph requires quick reflexes.

-Beauly Priory - From Rogie Falls, it’s a short drive to Beauly, a town once favored by Mary Queen of Scots.
-The town is home to a 13th-century Priory, funded by French monks and an important burial site for local Clans Fraser and MacKenzie.
+Beauly Priory - From Rogie Falls, it’s a short drive to Beauly, a favorite town of Mary Queen of Scots, home to a 13th-century Priory funded by French monks and an important burial site for local Clans Fraser and MacKenzie.
 The name Beauly is thought to derive from the French Beau Lieu – beautiful place, and it truly is a beautiful village.

-Inverness - Arrival in Inverness for the second evening is at approximately 6:00 PM at the city-center drop-off - 26 Queensgate, Inverness IV1 1DJ.
+Inverness - Arrival in Inverness for the second evening is around 6:00 PM at the city-center drop-off - 26 Queensgate, Inverness IV1 1DJ.

 Inverness - St Andrews - Edinburgh

-Clava Cairns - Departing Inverness, the tour delves into ancient history at Clava Cairns.
+Clava Cairns - Departing Inverness, the tour dives into ancient history at Clava Cairns.
 These standing stones and burial chambers date back at least 4000 years.
-Their exact purpose remains a mystery, but they likely inspired Diana Gabaldon’s Craigh na Dun in her Outlander novels.
+Their exact purpose remains a mystery, but many believe they inspired Diana Gabaldon’s Craigh na Dun in her Outlander novels.

 Culloden Battlefield - The next stop is a key location in Outlander and a significant site in the history of the Highlands, Scotland, Britain, and the British Empire.
-Culloden Battlefield is where Bonnie Prince Charlie’s Jacobite Army was defeated by a larger Redcoat Army on April 16, 1746.
-This was the last battle on British soil, marking a turning point in history and the end of the traditional Highland way of life.
-The Battlefield is sensitively cared for by the National Trust For Scotland.
+Culloden Battlefield is where, on April 16, 1746, Bonnie Prince Charlie’s Jacobite Army was defeated by a larger, better-equipped Redcoat Army.
+This was the last battle on British soil, marking a turning point in history, ending the traditional Highland way of life, and beginning changes still felt today.
+The Battlefield is a moving place, sensitively cared for by the National Trust For Scotland.

-Pitlochry VisitScotland iCentre - From Culloden, the tour heads south through the Cairngorms National Park for a quick break in Pitlochry and then to the final stop at St Andrews in east Fife.
-With so much to see and do, visitors may want to grab a quick lunch to maximize their time in the town.
+Pitlochry VisitScotland iCentre - From Culloden, the tour heads south through the Cairngorms National Park for a quick break in Pitlochry and then to the final stop at the ancient east Fife town of St Andrews.
+With so much to see and do in St Andrews, a quick lunch is recommended to maximize time in the town.

-St Andrews Cathedral - Known as The Home of Golf, St Andrews boasts four courses, including The Old Course, which has hosted more British Open tournaments than any other.
-No golf is played on Sundays, allowing visitors to walk across the course, check out the 1st tee, the 18th green, and pose for a photo on the Swilken Bridge – just be careful not to fall in the burn.
-Golf enthusiasts may want to visit the British Golf Museum, located behind the Old Course Clubhouse.
+St Andrews Cathedral - Known as The Home of Golf, St Andrews boasts four courses, including the famous Old Course, which has hosted more British Open tournaments than any other.
+No golf is played on Sundays, allowing visitors to walk across the course, check out the 1st tee, the 18th green, and pose for a photo on the world-famous Swilken Bridge – be careful not to fall in the burn.
+Serious golf enthusiasts might visit the British Golf Museum, located behind the Old Course Clubhouse.

 St Andrews offers more than golf.
 This medieval walled town is home to St Andrews University, Scotland’s oldest and the third oldest in the English-speaking world.
 Visitors can wander the university buildings and imagine when Prince William met Kate Middleton here in the early 2000s.

-The Scottish Protestant Reformation began in the 1540s at the University’s St Leonard’s College, impacting Scotland and damaging St Andrews Cathedral.
-Despite the damage, enough remains to appreciate the beauty of this near 1400-year-old building and its importance before the Reformation.
+The Scottish Protestant Reformation began in the 1540s at the University’s St Leonard’s College, significantly impacting Scotland and damaging St Andrews Cathedral.
+Despite the damage, enough remains to appreciate the beauty of this nearly 1400-year-old building and its importance to Scotland before the Reformation.

 Entry to the Cathedral grounds is free, but those interested in Medieval Religious Architecture or seeking the best view of St Andrews can visit the Cathedral Museum and climb St Rule’s Tower (£5 per adult, £9 per adult joint ticket with Castle).